 Getting the Most from Social Media: Tips and Guidelines

 Social Media has a way of making your world a little bit bigger.

 And it doesn’t matter where you are.
-From the person you meet online, to your Dad’s favorite pizza joint, or even to the prospective investor you’ve been trying to reach for months, you’re sure to meet someone, discover places, or learn something when you connect through social media.
+From the person you meet online to your Dad’s favourite pizza joint, or even to the prospective investor you’ve been trying to reach for months, you’re sure to meet someone, discover places, or learn something when you connect through social media.

 Let’s face it: we can’t live without it today.

 Social media can give you unlimited power to the network, to build your business, and become popular online.
 And if you play your cards right, it can even help you achieve your goals.

 There are four social media sites we highly recommend for businesses: Facebook, LinkedIn, Instagram, and Twitter.

 Facebook is currently the largest social media platform in the world.
 It lists around 1.59 BILLION registered users as of 2015, and the numbers are set to grow even more in 2016.